DeeNewcum/deedot/README.md

     # Your dotfiles are safe.
 DeeDot won't overwrite anything.

-DeeDot is a tool to make managing your dotfile symlinks in $HOME easy, allowing you to keep all your dotfiles in a single directory.
+DeeDot is a tool for managing your dotfile symlinks in $HOME, allowing you to keep all your dotfiles in a single directory.

 Hosting is up to you.
-Using whatever VCS you prefer, or even rsync, you can easily distribute your dotfiles repository across multiple hosts.
+Use whatever VCS you prefer, or even rsync.
+Distribute your dotfile repository across multiple hosts.

 ## Usage ##